-Student's Right to Petition for a Third Examination
+Students Right to Petition for a Third Examination

 After two failures of the entire examination, or any part thereof, a student may petition in writing for a third attempt.
 The third attempt will be extended at the discretion of the graduate faculty of the student's area of specialization and the Dean of the College of Business.
-That is, the appeal must be first approved by the exam committee of the student's department.
+That is, the exam committee of the student's department must first approve the appeal.
 Following the approval of the departmental committee, an appeal will be presented to the dean on behalf of the student.
 If granted an approval, the student will be extended the privilege of a third examination.
 Students failing the comprehensive examinations, or any portion thereof, three times will be dismissed from the program.